ricniew/ITM-TLS1.n-implementation/README.md

 **Test HTTPS tacmd tepslogin**

 - Command <BR>`tacmd tepslogin -s https://[yourhost]:15201 -u [yuor user] - p [your password]`

+You may encounter SSL related errors if tepslogin runs remotely (is not executed on the same host as the TEPS).
+In such a case copy the new "cacerts" file which was created during the above steps for the TEPS (for example "c:\IBM\ITM\java\java80\jre\lib\security\cacerts" on Windows and "/opt/IBM/ITM/JRE/lx8266/lib/security/cacerts" on Linux) to the appropriate ITM folder where tepslogin should be executed.

 **To verify certs usage for ports 15206 (eWas Console) or 15201 (TEPS HTTPS).
 Sample outputs for port 15206:**